AI-and-Blockchain/S24_Proof_of_Vision_Tokens/brownie/readme.md

 --> chain.sol [barebones test connectivitiy for chainlink]
 - tests
 --> test_TokenManager.py [Tests all smart contracts as they are all connected through TokenManager]

-# Final Note
-This week types and structure is in flux and diagrams are slightly behind.
-Once we integrate a dynamic array library and believe we can move away from this problem, the diagrams will be prompty updated.